MLA Format and Citation － A Detailed Guide with Examples

 Citation is considered one of the most important parts of your paper.
 Basically, it proves two things about you.

-Now the first question that came to your mind is, “how would we cite in MLA Format?”.
+Now the first question that comes to your mind is, “how would we cite in MLA Format?”.
 Here is how you will cite your source with MLA Citations.

 Why do we use a standard citation method?